-- 4.3 Steel Beam to Column Joints
+4.3 Steel Beam to Column Joints

-- 4.3.1 Simple Connections
+4.3.1 Simple Connections

-- (1) Simple connection with fin plate may be used as shown in Figure 4.3.
+(1) Simple connection with fin plate may be used as shown in Figure 4.3 for concrete filled steel tubular columns.
 A length of plate welded in the workshop to the column to which the supporting beam web is bolted on site.
-The flanges of the supporting beam are not connected to column.
-The supporting

-beam and column should be checked for shear and bearing.
+The flanges of the supporting beam are not connected to the column.
+The supporting beam and column should be checked for shear and bearing.
 The design procedure may be referred to SCI Publication P358.